gsanroma/gsanroma.github.io/files/2019-09-15-career-transition.md

 I like to look at the employee satisfaction ratings for the companies.
 Some job-portals like Glassdor include this feature.
 Other portals like kununu are exclusively dedicated to this.

 The next step is to apply for the offers that you feel most excited about.
-This usually involves sending a Resume + a cover letter.
+This usually involves sending a CV + a cover letter.

-### Resume
+### CV

-The Resume shows what you have achieved (professional experience and education) and what you are capable of doing in more general terms (skills).
+The CV shows what you have achieved (professional experience and education) and what you are capable of doing in more general terms (skills).
 Additional sections may include hobbies, trainings/courses, languages, ...
 - professional experience: for each position include the name of the position and your most notable accomplishments.
 I like to use **research staff associate** as a name for post-doc positions.